AdelaideOd/Telco_Customer_Churn/README.md

-# Customer Churn Prediction for BML Group 🌐📡 📶
+# BML Group Customer Churn Prediction 🌐📡 📶
 <div align="center">
     <img src="bml_logo.png" alt="BML Logo" width="200">
 </div>

 ## About BML Group
-BML Group is a fictional telecom company at the forefront of innovation, dedicated to enhancing connectivity and improving customer experiences.
-With a focus on customer-centric solutions, BML Group strives to deliver exceptional value while fostering long-term relationships with its subscribers.
+`BML Group` is a fictional telecom company at the forefront of innovation, dedicated to enhancing connectivity and improving customer experiences.
+With a focus on customer-centric solutions, `BML Group` strives to deliver exceptional value while fostering long-term relationships with its subscribers.

-## Introduction
-This project aims to predict customer churn for a telecom company using machine learning techniques.
-Customer churn, where customers stop using a service, is a critical problem in the telecom industry.
-By identifying at-risk customers, telecom companies can take proactive measures to improve retention and customer satisfaction.

 ## About This Project

-This repository is part of a collaborative project created by a group of Data Analysts as a capstone for the Blossom Academy Data Analytics Fellowship.
-Our goal was to develop predictive models to assess **customer churn** in the telecom industry.
+This repository is part of a collaborative project created by a group of Data Analysts as a capstone project for the Blossom Academy Data Analytics Fellowship.
+Our goal was to develop predictive models to assess **customer churn** in the `BML Group`.
 This project served as both a practical application of our skills and a showcase of the power of data-driven decision-making.

-Through rigorous analysis and modeling, we aimed to deliver actionable insights that can help telecom companies proactively identify at-risk customers and implement effective retention strategies.
+Through rigorous analysis and modelling, we aimed to deliver actionable insights that can help the `BML Group` proactively identify at-risk customers and implement effective retention strategies.
 The project was also proudly presented during our graduation ceremony, highlighting our dedication and teamwork in addressing real-world challenges.

 ### Connect with Us on LinkedIn
 Scan the QR code below to visit our LinkedIn profiles:

 <img src="Our%20LinkedIn%20Profiles.png" alt="Our LinkedIn Profiles" width="200">

+---

+## Introduction
+Customer churn, where customers stop using a service, is a critical problem in the telecom industry.
+By identifying at-risk customers, the `BML Group` can proactively improve retention and customer satisfaction.

 ---